mighdoll/clank/README.md

 ### `clank rm <files...>` (alias: `remove`)

 Remove file(s) from both the overlay repository and the local project symlinks.

-**Options:**
-- `-g, --global` - Remove from global scope
-- `-p, --project` - Remove from project scope
-- `-w, --worktree` - Remove from worktree scope

-If no scope is specified, clank attempts to detect it from the symlink or searches all scopes (erroring if ambiguous).
+Accepts [scope options](#scope-options); if omitted, clank detects the scope from the symlink.

 **Example:**
 ```bash